log2timeline/dftimewolf/docs/recipe-list.md

 ## `vt_pcap`

-Fetches the PCAP from VirusTotal sandbox run for a specific hash
+Downloads the PCAP from VirusTotal for a specific hash.

 **Details:**

-Fetches the PCAP from VirusTotalfor a specific hash.
+Downloads the PCAP files generated from VirusTotal sandboxs run for a specific hash.

 Modules: `VTCollector`, `LocalFilesystemCopy`